mediacloud/newsscribe-ansible/README.md

 #### create.yml

-Runs locally, creates containers for test nodes.
+Runs locally, creates a docker network and docker containers for test nodes.
 Containers run systemd to more fully simulate real servers.

 #### converge.yml